 In the Not-For-Profit category:

 Legacy Community Health Southwest Clinic – Legacy Community Health

 University of Houston-Downtown Science and Technology Building – University of Houston-Downtown

 In the Open Space category:

-Clay Family Eastern Glades – City of Houston, Memorial Park Conservancy & Uptown Development Authority
+Clay Family Eastern Glades – City of Houston, Memorial Park Conservancy, the Kinder Foundation & Uptown Development Authority

 Houston Arboretum & Nature Center – City of Houston & Houston Arboretum and Nature Center